liloramos4/Edabit/README.md

 Skewers must begin and end with a consonant.
 Skewers must alternate between consonants and vowels.
-There must be an even spacing between each letter on the skewer, so that there is a consistent flavour throughout.
+There must be even spacing between each letter on the skewer, so that there is a consistent flavor throughout.
 Create a function which returns whether a given vowel skewer is authentic.

 Examples